pljakobs/grafana-solar-forecast-plugin/README.md

+#Warning:

+this has been created as part of testing AI driven (not even AI assisted) coding.
+I have not written nor modified any of the code included, so I don't take any responsibility for it's fitnes

+Id does work in my setup, though and does what I want it to do.

+You have been warned!

 # Solar Forecast Grafana Data Source Plugin

 A powerful Grafana data source plugin for solar power forecasting, supporting both **Forecast.Solar** and **Solcast** APIs.